mult1fractal/wtp-documentation/docs/installation/singularity.md

 ### Install Golang
 This is one of several ways to install and configure golang.
-The CentOS/RHEL instructions above already installed it so this method is not needed there.

 First, download the Golang archive to /tmp, then extract the archive to /usr/local.

 **NOTE:** if you are updating Go from a older version, make sure you remove /usr/local/go before reinstalling it.